 -

 Solve Equations: Practice solving equations that involve different types of numbers.
-For example, solve linear equations with integer coefficients, quadratic equations with real number solutions, and complex number equations.
+Here's one way to look at it: solve linear equations with integer coefficients, quadratic equations with real number solutions, and complex number equations.
 This hands-on experience solidifies your understanding of how different number systems operate within algebraic contexts.

 -